lonerapier/lonerapier.github.io/docs/troubleshooting.md

 ### Plugins fail to build on a fresh clone

+> [!important]
+> Most community plugins now ship with a pre-built `dist/` directory and skip the build step entirely.
+The build failure scenario described below mainly applies to plugins in development or older plugins that haven't adopted pre-built distribution.

 On a brand-new clone, `npx quartz plugin install` (or the plugin step run automatically by `npx quartz create`) may report a handful of plugins failing to build — typically around 10–15 of them.
 The git clone and checkout still succeed, but `npm run build` inside the plugin errors out.

 This happens because `quartz.lock.json` pins each plugin to a specific commit, and those older plugin commits may have been authored against earlier versions of `@quartz-community/types` / `@quartz-community/utils` whose published artifacts are no longer shipped in the dependency's git repo.
 The plugin's `tsup`/`tsc` build then cannot resolve the expected type declarations.